jboss-fuse/quickstarts/secure-rest/README.md

 System requirements
 -------------------
-Before building and running this example you need:
+Before building and running this quick start you need:

 * Maven 3.0.3 or higher
 * JDK 1.6 or 1.7